Amazon Joins Race to Acquire TikTok in America

 The offer, made in a last-minute bid, comes as discussions in Washington continue over the app’s future.

-According to The Indian Express, people involved in the negotiations say that Amazon’s bid has not been taken seriously by other parties in the talks.
+According to The Indian Express, people involved in the negotiations say that Amazon’s bid has not been taken seriously by other parties.

 The proposal was reportedly sent in a letter addressed to Vice President JD Vance and Commerce Secretary Howard Lutnick.